msotoodeh/curve25519/README.md

 Second configurable switch controls usage of TSC (Time Stamp Counter).
 It is only used as a high resolution timer for performance measurements.
 You need to turn ECP_NO_TSC switch on if your target does not support it.

+Another configurable switch named ECP_CONSTANT_TIME is added for constant-time implementation of the library when it operates on private keys.

 For building the library using the assembly sources, two assemblers are currently
 supported: Microsoft Assembler (Windows) and NASM (Windows/Linux).